Two alumnae of the College will serve as Commencement speakers during special in-person ceremonies for the Classes of 2020 and 2021.

 She served on 60 dissertation committees in sociology and related disciplines and held a variety of administrative roles at Vanderbilt.
 In 2011, she began a 5-year stint as senior associate dean for undergraduate studies in the College of Arts and Science.

 From 2006 to 2017, she was a member of the College’s Board of Trustees and returned to the board in 2019.
-She and her husband, a professor of biomedical engineering, emeritus, at Vanderbilt, retired to Smith Mountain Lake in 2016.Tags: Commencement, Commencement 2021, graduation, speakers
+She and her husband, a professor of biomedical engineering, emeritus, at Vanderbilt, retired to Smith Mountain Lake in 2016.Tags: 2020 graduates, Commencement, Commencement 2020, Commencement 2021, graduation, speakers